zeke/devcenter-scraper/content/md/request-timeout.md

 - *Run more processes per dyno*, with correspondingly fewer dynos.
 If you're using a framework that can handle only one request at a time (for example, Ruby on Rails), try a tool like [Unicorn](rails-unicorn) with more worker processes.
 This keeps your app's total concurrency the same, but dramatically improves request queueing efficiency by sharing each dyno queue among more processes.
 - *Make slow requests faster* by optimizing app code.
 To do this effectively, focus on the 99th percentile and maximum service time for your app.
 This decreases the amount of time requests will spend waiting behind other, slower requests.
 - *Run more dynos*, thus increasing total concurrency.
 This slightly decreases the probability that any given request will get stuck behind another one.

+## Uploading large files

+Many web applications allow users to upload files.
+When these files are large, or the user is on a slow internet connection, the upload can take longer than 30 seconds.
+For this we recommend [directly uploading to S3](https://devcenter.heroku.com/articles/s3#direct-upload).